alberto-dellera/alberto-dellera.github.io/_posts/2009-10-10-cbo-the-formula-for-the-density-column-statistic-densities-part-ii.md

 We will consider only the non-trivial case of Height-Balanced histograms, since for Frequency Histograms density is a constant (0.5 / num_rows) and for columns without histogram, it is simply 1/num_distinct.

-Let's illustrate the test case on which we will base our discussion, contained in [this zip] (/assets/files/2009/10/density_post.zip) file.
+Let's illustrate the test case on which we will base our discussion, contained in [this zip](/assets/files/2009/10/density_post.zip) file.

 First, a table T is created with the following exponential value distribution:
 ```plsql